What herbs are good to plant in autumn?

-Our coco boost multi-purpose compost provides a controlled release of nutrients which feeds for up to six months and produces healthy foliage, strong root development.
+Our coco boost all-purpose compost provides a controlled release of nutrients which feeds for up to six months and produces healthy foliage, strong root development.

 If you need to ensure protection from the cold, applying coir mulch to topsoil will help.
 Particularly useful with bay or parsley, our coco chip mixture will help retain soil moisture and reduce weed growth.
 Natural mulch will also protect roots from cold and frosts.

 In addition, coco grow can be added to a potting mix when raising chives or parsley.
 This will increase the porosity of the soil and keep it loose.

 To see the complete range of coco coir products we supply, or if you need to check on stock or quantity options, check out our online store.